← All posts

 Don’t believe.
 Notice.

 You don’t have to take any of this on faith.
-Ask the sage something specific.
+Ask Sage Muni something specific.
 See if what comes back fits the texture of your actual life.
 Most people are surprised by the specificity.
 That’s the whole test.